russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Did Barack Obama recommend all these books?

-No, Obama himself did not personally create this list of books as his top 10 favorites.
+No, Obama himself did not personally create this list of his top 10 favorites.
 However, many of these books were recommended, mentioned, or suggested by him in interviews and book lists.
-This Barack Obama favorite book list was therefore created with his preferences and recommendations in mind.
+This Barack Obama favorite book list was, therefore, created with his preferences and recommendations in mind.

 Why does Obama read so many books?